View Project Photos

 In mid-April 1986, after several meetings with HRC’s co-founder Isaac Tigrett, I was given a contract to execute three windows for the newest Hard Rock Cafe being planned for Dallas [as a renovation of an early 20th century Baptist Church on the corner of McKinney and Routh].
 Frustrating as it was [especially at this early point in my career], I soon realized that Tigrett was really looking for a faithful, pre-Victorian-style depiction of canonized rock’n’roll stars [quite a departure from the portfolio I’d been showing him].
 Finally, in mid-July, in a stroke of creative brilliance, I quit. . .

 Rather than walking away, however, I proposed that I meld my technical understanding of stained glass with the talents of local artists.
-Almost 14 months later, upon the installation of the third and final window [Jerry Lee Lewis], Tigrett was proud and ecstatic about what he and the extended Artist Team had accomplished [– the very first stained glass ever designed for a Hard Rock Cafe].
+Almost 14 months later, upon the installation of the third and final window [Jerry Lee Lewis], Tigrett was proud and ecstatic about what he and the extended Artist Team had accomplished [the very first rock star stained in a Hard Rock Cafe].
 What follows is an account of the hectic period preceding that triumphant moment.

 To get the project back on track, I recruited the talents of illustrator Ben James, figure artist Ellen Soderquist and painter Frank X. Tolbert 2.
-Up in Isaac and Maureen [formerly Ms. Ringo Starr] Tigrett’s opulent penthouse atop the Stoneleigh Hotel, surrounded by jaw-dropping rock’n’roll memorabilia [for instance, a smashed Pete Townsend Stratocaster lay kindling-esque in one of the fireplaces], we held brainstorming sessions and design presentations several times a week.
+We met in Isaac and Maureen [formerly Ms. Ringo Starr] Tigrett’s opulent penthouse atop the historic Stoneleigh Hotel, surrounded by jaw-dropping rock’n’roll memorabilia [Pete Townsend’s smashed Stratocaster lay kindling-esque in one of the fireplaces. . . and the dining room was paved, floor-to-ceiling, with the gold records. . . and Jimi’s left-handed, 1969 Flying V. . . and. . . and. . .].
+There we held brainstorming sessions and design presentations several times a week.
 At first the idea was to have each of the three artists do a study for the Elvis Window.
 One of their designs would then the chosen by Tigrett and me.
 When we all met to review their preliminary efforts, Isaac and I realized that the three concepts so strongly complemented each other that we wisely opted for a three-artist design team.
 [By this point Tigrett had designated Chuck Berry and Jerry Lee Lewis to flank the King.
 However, due to time constraints, the Elvis Window would be completed first, hopefully in time for the Grand Opening.]

 As an illustrator, Ben James was ideally suited to not only flesh out Isaac’s vision, but to integrate everyone’s contributions into a coherent whole.
 Our official figure artist, Ellen Soderquist, created larger-than-life, full figure portraits of the three rock stars that almost breathe.
 Tolbert provided, among other intangibles, the much needed freshness that kept the design process from bogging down in rigidity.
 Two of his preliminary sketches were eventually displayed in the HRC near the three windows.

 With the independent design solutions from each artist as a starting point, ideas were massaged, blended and sometimes discarded during a three month gestation and protracted labor that finally led to the birth of the design for the Elvis Window.
-In all, James did more than 30 1”-scale color renderings before the final Elvis design was approved by Tigrett [and duly toasted by all with Dom Pérignon].
+In all, James did more than 30 1”-scale color renderings before the final Elvis design was approved by Tigrett [who called down for Dom Pérignon to toast the hallowed occasion].

 At the ground breaking ritual, Dan Ackroyd had proclaimed the turn-of-the-century Federalist-style Baptist Church the future “Supreme Court of Rock’N’Roll”.
 The three stained glass windows would overlook an elevated, carved Judges’ Bench/Stage/Dining Area with a dignified King Elvis presiding from his throne.
 Musical-staff borders with hit song titles, record labels from first record contracts, star-studded cobalt skies and distinctive gold-pink glass details would all reappear in the more energetic Chuck Berry and Jerry Lee Lewis soon to follow.